 To date, Canada has designated 37 Ramsar sites, 17 of which are National Wildlife Areas or Migratory Bird Sanctuaries.
 Ramsar sites are located in all provinces and territories and account for over 13 million hectares of protected wetlands.
 They are owned and managed by a range of agencies reflecting the different partners responsible for wetland conservation in the nation.
-Most of the Ramsar sites are situated on federal lands (78%) and are managed by federal agencies such as Environment Canada, Parks Canada, the National Capital Commission, and Indian and Northern Affairs Canada.
+Most of the Ramsar sites are situated on federal lands (78%) and are managed by federal agencies such as Environment and Climate Change Canada, Parks Canada, the National Capital Commission, and Indigenous and Northern Affairs Canada.

 Over 90% of Canada's total designated Ramsar areas lie within National Parks, National Wildlife Areas, Migratory Bird Sanctuaries, and provincial parks and wildlife management areas.
 About 10% of Canada's Ramsar areas lie on sites secured for conservation by non-government, Aboriginal, or other agencies.

 Protected areas are also part of the United Nations Convention on Biological Diversity.
 The objectives of the Convention are the conservation of biological diversity, the sustainable use of its components, and the fair and equitable sharing of the benefits arising out of the utilization of genetic resources.